ceramicnetwork/docs/docs/run/nodes/nodes.md

 ## **Next steps**

 Congratulations!
 You have now set up a hosted Ceramic node that is ready to receive HTTP requests from the local environment, the [JS HTTP Client](../../build/javascript/installation.md#js-http-client), the [CLI](../../build/cli/installation.md#4-configure-a-node-url), or to simply serve as another node to replicate and pin streams.
+Please report any bugs as issues at https://github.com/ceramicnetwork/js-ceramic.